 Get Animated – Get Animated is an 8,000 square foot exhibit that explores the fascinating world of animation.
 This interactive experience takes visitors back to the classics of traditional hand drawn celluloid animation and highlights current day computer animation, including well known stories and characters from Pixar, Walt Disney, DreamWorks and Sony Animation.
 A large-scale custom 3-D Zoetrope – a device that produces the illusion of motion from a rapid succession of static pictures – is the centerpiece of the exhibit, which will be open every day of the fair inside the Grand Hall on Main Street.

-Rosstyn Ice Shows – An outdoor ice show in August?
+Rosstyn Ice Shows, presented by Indiana Soybean Farmers– An outdoor ice show in August?
 Yes!
-Rosstyn Ice Shows, which has been touring the world for nearly 20 years presenting a variety of action-packed, family-fun shows, will have three to four daily performances during the fair.
+Rosstyn Ice Shows, presented by the Indiana Soybean Farmers, which has been touring the world for nearly 20 years presenting a variety of action-packed, family-fun shows, will have three to four daily performances during the fair.
 Each performance will take place on a 40-by-40 skating rink in Dow AgroSciences Celebration Park on the fairgrounds’ northwest side.
 The rink is covered by a clear-span, engineered tent with bleacher seating for up to 800 spectators.

 Sinbad High Dive Show – Family fun reaches its peak, literally, at the Sinbad High Dive show as Sinbad and his band of gold seekers search for the fabled Golden Apple.
 The adventure includes lots of laughs and, ultimately, a plunge into the “ocean” from 80 feet in the air.
 This slapstick group has three or four shows each day of the fair in the Family Fun Park.